 Good body language skills can help your executives influence and motivate direct reports, improve productivity, bond with audiences, present ideas with more authority and impact, and authentically project their personal brand of charisma.
 That’s a powerful set of skills for any leader to develop.

 Do you think they can do a better job of being more open and have better communication with employees?
-If it’s something that’s a little taboo to talk about within your organization, just use an anonymous feedback forum in order to address the situation.
+If it’s something that’s a little taboo to talk about within your organization, just use an anonymous feedback tool like Officevibe in order to address the situation.